majguo/liberty-aad-oidc/blog.md

 </web-app>
 ```

 So when unauthenticated users attempt to access the JSF client, they are redirected to Microsoft to ask their AAD credentials.
 Upon success, the browser gets redirected back to the client with an authorization code.
-The client then contacts the Microsoft with authorization code, client Id & secret to obtain an ID token & access token, and finally create an authenticated user on the client, which then gets access to the JSF client.
+The client then contacts the Microsoft again with authorization code, client Id & secret to obtain an ID token & access token, and finally create an authenticated user on the client, which then gets access to the JSF client.

 To get authenticated user information, inject `javax.security.enterprise.SecurityContext` and call its method `getCallerPrincipal()`:
 ```